 Validate that the SpatialOS entity that represents your Actor appears in the Inspector.
 If it doesn’t, then it’s likely that it’s not marked up for replication correctly.

-Mark your Actor for replication as per Unreal Engine’s Actor replication documentation.
+Mark your Actor for replication as described in Unreal’s Actor replication documentation.
 You can validate that your Actor is replicated in

 Validate that you receive an

 WORKER_OP_TYPE_ADD_ENTITYfor the entity representing your Actor in the

 USpatialView::ProcessOpsand that your entity is spawned in